cadbox1/cadell.dev/content/posts/i-write-notes.md

 - coding - Actually developing code.
 - meeting - Sync time with people.

 I generally write down anything noteworthy and that usually turns out to be quite a lot.
 If in doubt, write it down but find a level that works for you.
-I'm always overwriting some things and underwriting others but that's fine.
+I'm always overwriting some things and underwriting others but that's all part of the process.
 I've also found myself being a bit too critical and trigger happy with wins and problems so I now prefer to put more in my general notes and leave the wins and problems for big stuff.
-That might be more of a me problem but just something to be aware of.
+That might be more of a me problem though.

 ## Weekly, Monthly and Quarterly Notes

-I ended up writing so many Daily Notes that it was hard to find anything so I started writing notes for larger periods of time to highlight bigger ideas.
+Daily notes can become quite noisy so I like to summarise weeks, months and quarters to highlight bigger things.

 I have a Weekly Notes, Monthly Notes and Quarterly Notes document with the following structure: